sitepoint/debian-image-builder/README.md

   structure!

 * Support for more EC2 AMI types.
-Want Jessie HVM AMIs with a instance-store volume for the root device?
-I sure do, and debian-image-builder properly supports it.
+Want Jessie HVM AMIs with a instance-store volume for the root device (for example)?
+We've got you covered.

 * Jessie on EC2 uses the ``cloud-init`` package by default.